saltcorn/react/README.md

 ### View bundle

-6. Create a view with the React Pattern, select any table and call the view **gettingStartedView** <br />(Please don't use whitespaces or other special character).
+6. Create a view with the React Pattern, select any table and call the view **gettingStartedView** <br />(Please don't use white spaces or other special characters).
-7. In the view configuration enter this user code:
+7. In the view configuration, enter this user code:

 ```javascript
 import React from "react";